fxfwn/AI-vs-Jeopardy-test/Doc/TEST_SPEC.md

 - A custom RNG-based selector to choose the season and clue value
 - Markdown-based documentation
 - A Python script to extract the **200 most common *Jeopardy!* categories** from the dataset
-- **Wheel Decide** for randomly selecting one category from the 200 core categories
+- Although Wheel Decide was initially considered for category selection, it does not support importing large lists from text files.
+- Instead, a **custom Python-based selection tool** will be used to load the 200 categories and randomly select one for each run of the experiment.

 ## 4. Ground Rules
 Each AI platform must: